zmarkan/jekyll-clean/_posts/2014-10-03-proguarding-raygun.markdown

 [Proguard](http://proguard.sourceforge.net/) is an utility that does that - it obfuscates Java apps (also Android) and also strips out the unused methods (of external libraries), debug logs, and makes your app smaller and safer.

-Essentially it takes your ```com.example.package.MyClass.myMethod()``` and turns it into something like ```a.b.c.D.e()```.
+Essentially it takes your NullPointerException at ```com.example.package.MyClass.myMethod(MyClass.java:10)``` and turns it into NullPointerExcepton at something like ```com.example.a.a.a(Unknown Source)```.
 Obviously, this makes it harder to reverse engineer, but also quite impossible to debug when you find something like that in the stacktrace.
 Luckily, Proguard generates a mapping file - *mapping.txt* which describes the steps taken to rename any names.
 The entries look like this, for myMethod in MyClass.

 ```
-com.example.package.MyClass -> a.b.c.D:
+com.example.package.MyClass -> a.b.c.d:
  int myMethod(java.lang.String) -> e
 ```

 It's also very easy to run and add to your build scripts, in Gradle it looks something like this, to run it as part of a release build:

 ```
 buildTypes {
     release {
         runProguard true
-        proguardFiles 'proguard-rules.txt'
+        proguardFiles getDefaultProguardFile('proguard-android.txt'), 'proguard-rules.pro'
     ...
 ```
 Alternatively, you can run it from shell as well (or use the GUI if that's your thing).

 **Proguard won't run becase XYZ**

-See that *proguard-rules.txt* file there?
+See that *proguard-rules.pro* file there?
 That's where you tell proguard what to do, and more importantly, what to keep.
 You will want to keep you annotations, 3rd party libraries, and you model classes that get serialized, to JSON for instance.
 There's where all the magic happens and where [Stack Overflow](http://stackoverflow.com/search?q=proguard) comes in handy so I won't go into detail here.
 Esentially you need a custom-built rules file for each project.

 ##And wtf is [Raygun](http://raygun.io)?